Shared Ownership Myth Busting

 So whether you’re a first time buyer, upsizer, downsizer or anything in between, Shared Ownership is still an option!

-Myth: You’re still renting, so you can’t even decorate your home.
+Myth: You’re still renting, so you can’t decorate a Shared Ownership home

 Truth: One of the biggest attractions of buying through Shared Ownership is that you are the homeowner and have full right to decorate as you wish.
 Whether you want to paint each room a different colour of the rainbow or create a feature wall out of your favourite artwork, it’s completely up to you!

-Myth: It’s more expensive as I have to pay rent and mortgage every month.
+Myth: Shared Ownership is more expensive as I have to pay rent and mortgage every month

 Truth: In many cases, the monthly payments for a Shared Ownership property is less than renting privately, just with the added benefit of owning a stake in your home!